 Components of empathy

-Their are different parts of empathy, including them in your teaching practice can show students that you see from their eye, what they feel and what are they going through.
+There are different components of empathy.
+Including them in your teaching practice can show students that you're thinking in their best interest.

 1. Perspective taking